nark/wirebot/README.md

 ## Install Wirebot (UNIX-like systems)

 This tutorial explains how to install and run Wirebot on an UNIX-like operating system.
+(Linux, BSD, OSX, etc)

 ### Requirements